Kansas Pacific Railway Co. v. Dunmeyer: Decision

 Of two arguments made, the stronger is in regards that while the company did not file its line of definite location until about two months after Miller made his homestead entry, it did designate the general route of said road, and file a map thereof in the General Land Office July 11 of the same year, 1866, which was fifteen days before Miller's homestead entry.
 This latter map was filed in the office of the register and receiver on 26 July, one day after Miller made his entry.

 It is argued that until this was done, Miller's right of entry remained unaffected.
 But the court was of opinion that the duty of filing this map, as required by the act, like that of the line of definite location, is performed by filing it in the General Land Office, which is filing it with the Secretary of the Interior, and that whatever rights accrue to the company from the act of filing it accrue from filing it there.

 In this case before the high court, a claim was made and filed in the land office, and there recognized, before the line of the company's road was located.
 That claim was an existing one of public record in favor of Miller when the map of plaintiff in error was filed.
 In the language of the act of Congress, this homestead claim had attached to the land, and it therefore did not pass by the grant.

 Of all the words in the English language, this word "attached' was probably the best that could have been used.
 It did not mean mere settlement, residence, or cultivation of the land, but it meant a proceeding in the proper land office, by which the inchoate right to the land was initiated.
 It meant that by such a proceeding, a right of homestead had fastened to that land which could ripen into a perfect title by future residence and cultivation.
 With the performance of these conditions the company had nothing to do.
 The right of the homestead having attached to the land, it was excepted out of the grant as much as if, in a deed, it had been excluded from the conveyance by metes and bounds.

-The difference in the two cases is obvious.
 The judgment of the Supreme Court of the State of Kansas was affirmed.